 Intermittent students have more flexibility than full-time HHB students.
-Students may participate in school when they feel healthy enough to attend.
+Students may participate in school when they are healthy enough to attend.
 In addition, some may participate in extracurricular activities with caution, if the physician or psychiatrist approves.

-Calculating HHB hours for intermittent students is different.
-For intermittent HHB students, the following rules apply:
+HHB hours for intermittent students are calculated on a sliding scale based upon the number of days missed in a week.
+For intermittent HHB students, the following rules apply after the student has missed three consecutive days on three separate occasions:

-- 3 days of school missed in a week= 1 hour of HHB instruction - 4 days of school missed in a week=2 hours of HHB instruction - 5 days of school missed in a week=3.0 hours of HHB instruction
+- 3 consecutive days of school missed in a week= 1 hour of HHB instruction - 4 consecutive days of school missed in a week=2 hours of HHB instruction - 5 consecutive days of school missed in a week=3.0 hours of HHB instruction